exhilaratedguy/MeltingPotUI/README.md

 # Melting Pot UI

+React + TypeScript + Vite

-A UI library for React JS built with styled-commponents.
+Melting Pot UI is a library of components for React JS built using styled-commponents.

-Components documentation and playgrounds using Storybook.
+A list of Melting Pot UI's components and their documentation was built with Storybook.